ward/run/_posts/2017-05-14-12-urenloop-and-plantentuinjogging.md

 At this point there is a downhill and a water stand.
 Without breaking my stride, I grab a cup of water, pour it over my head, and throw it in the trash in one smooth movement.
-My own perception of this event is confirmed by a spectator yelling that looked nice.
+My own perception of this event is confirmed by a spectator yelling that it looked nice.
 I leave the park and see the first female up ahead, turning a corner.
 As I go around the corner myself, I see her on the next uphill.
 This one starts out very gradually and I already see her struggling.
 A biker is next to her to show her the way (and probably some encouragement).
 I creep closer by, not quite catching her yet.
 However, I remember this section from last year.
 There is a right turn up ahead after